 JS: Coming up with a new style that is commercially viable is not common, people have been stone cutting for a long time and have tried many many different styles and in the end just a couple have taken hold.
 In the early days when faceting was extremely difficult it was a simple polishing of the rough, or a rose-cut.
 As new ways were found to cut stones, the popular style of cutting changed.
 Now overall the markets are quite traditional, and can have a hard time accepting new styles.
 The classic cuts like step, brilliant, and mixed cuts make up the vast majority of gemstones on the market.
 That being said there occasionally there are new cuts that come along that appeal to one segment of the market or another.
 Our modified kite cut is a good example, it is one of our signature cuts that one of our master cutters came up with, and provides a unique look for a simple traditional shape.

 AL: Thanks a lot for your time and involvement Josh, I’m sure the Loungers enjoyed going through this interview as much as we did!
 Guys, as per usual, should you wish to learn more about something in particular about the gem and jewelry industry feel free to let us know in the comments, by mail or by contacting us directly on Facebook or Instagram.
 We’ll see you again soon with some interesting article about gem treatments and as well as the path a gem takes when going through the gem “certification” process.

 See you soon in the Lounges,

-Liked what you read, want to know more about us?
-Follow us on Instagram to keep up with the latest gem and jewelry entries!
+Liked what you read, want to know more about us or want to support A Gem Dealer's Journal, here is a link to our Patreon's Page.
+You can also follow us on Instagram to keep up with the latest gem and jewelry entries!